Schmidt among group of 4 admitted to MSMABA Hall of Fame

 With the ceremony complete, postseason play began with the Southwest Outlaws facing off against the Jordan Alers at Veteran's Field in St. James.

-For Le Center, their four game postseason begins with a matchup Saturday against the Clarissa Cubs in Searles with first pitch scheduled for noon.
-The Braves will then take on the K'Town Outlaws Sunday in St. James with first pitch at 1:30.
+For Le Center, their four-game postseason began with a matchup Saturday against the Clarissa Cubs in Searles with first pitch scheduled for noon.
+The Braves then took on the K'Town Outlaws Sunday in St. James.

-The St. Peter Saints also begin play in the tournament with a first-round game against the Eden Prairie Lions Tap Saturday in Hanska with first pitch scheduled for 7:30 p.m.
-The Saints next game will either take place at 4:00 p.m. or 6:30 p.m. in St. James Sunday with opponent to be determined.
+The St. Peter Saints also were set to begin play in the tournament, with a first-round game against the Eden Prairie Lions Tap Saturday in Hanska.
+The Saints next game was scheduled to be in St. James Sunday.